 You may not think of Las Vegas as a family friendly location but that isn’t true.
 There are plenty of fun things to do in Las Vegas with kids.
 We spent our family vacation during spring break exploring a few of the kid-friendly things to do in Las Vegas.

-Things to do in Las Vegas with Kids
+Fun Things to do in Las Vegas For Kids

 We researched quite a few ideas Las Vegas with kids ideas and found there were more things to do than we had time for.
 We only spent a few days in Las Vegas so we had to prioritize which activities we wanted to do on this trip.

 My boys are really big into video games right now, they’d live on their computer, XBOX or iPad if we let them.
 So exploring various Las Vegas arcades made a lot of sense.
 We found a few other activities to round out our Las Vegas adventure.

 Las Vegas Arcades

 Arcades are a natural fit for a Las Vegas with kids trip, arcade games are like the PG versions of slot machines.
 While not every hotel offers an on-site arcade, we found plenty of options during our trip.